jcaffet/cloudsploit-batch/README.md

 Do not forget two different strong ExternalIds like UUID (one for Organizations role, one for scan role)

 ## How to use it

-Scans are perform on a configured daily basis and reports are stored in the S3 bucket.
+Scans are performed on a configured daily basis and reports are stored in the S3 bucket.